Ergonomic Works

 * Wear Typical Work Attire: Dress in clothes you would normally wear while working to ensure your posture isn't artificially altered during your remote ergonomic evaluation.

 * Sit Naturally: Position yourself at your workstation as you typically would when working.
-Don't try to 'fix' your posture or sit differently than usual, as the goal is to capture your actual working posture for a thorough workstation evaluation.
+Don't try to 'fix' your posture or sit differently than usual, as the goal is to capture your actual working posture for a comprehensive workstation evaluation.

 Photo Angles and Instructions